LSSTDESC/rail_attic/docs/source/contributing.rst

 for it.
 We ask that if applicable and you are comfortable doing so, you add labels to the issue to mark what part of the code base it relates to, its priority level, and if it's well-suited to newcomers, as opposed to requiring more familiarity with the code or technical expertise.
-Also, if you intend
-to work on the issue yourself, please assign the issue to yourself.

 To contribute, isolate `an issue <https://github.com/LSSTDESC/RAIL/issues>`_ to work on, assign yourself, and leave a comment on the issue's discussion page to let others know you're working on it.